Msh-19/ChatApp_MVP/AI_CHAT_SETUP.md

    - Click **"Create API Key"**
 3. Copy the generated API key immediately
    - ⚠️ **Important**: You won't be able to see this key again, so save it securely
-   - The key will look something like: `AIzaSyAbCdEfGhIjKlMnOpQrStUvWxYz1234567`

 ### Step 3: Understand API Limits